-If you have you been charged with being under the influence of drugs and are now looking for a way to beat the charges, it is vital you have a skilled Orange County drug crime defense attorney on your side.
+If you have been charged with being under the influence of drugs and are now looking for a way to beat the charges, it is vital you have a skilled Orange County drug crime defense attorney on your side.
 At Law Office of Michael L. Guisti, our legal team can help you through the process and work to get your charges reduced or dismissed.
-We understand there could be a variety of reasons why you were under the influence of drugs—including the usage of prescription medication.
+We understand there could be a variety of reasons why you were under the influence of drugs—including the use of prescription medication.

 California Health and Safety Code (HSC) 11550, which is sometimes known as using and/or being under the influence, regulates drug use, so you're likely being prosecuted under this section for willfully using or being under the influence of a controlled substance or an illegally-obtained drug.

 - “Willfully” can be legally defined as doing something on purpose or willingly, meaning that you cannot be convicted if you unknowingly ingested a drug.